altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 ~On the floor was a stain~
 "A::Let's get our dreamer back."
-*Gerald leaned out of the room, facing Alacira* "G::We'll need a few more, I was in the middle of my rounds..."
+*Gerald leaned out of the room, facing Alacira* ~Wilbert was outside, and he could hear~
+"G::We'll need a few more; I was in the middle of my rounds..."
+*Gerald held out his clipboard.
-*Gerald handed the clipboard to Wilbert, who nodded and walked off* "G::Right then, shall we?"
+Wilbert walked in the room, grabbed it, nodded, and walked off* "G::Right then, shall we?"
 }
 {
     %%%%
 }
 {
-mn:AG__RG
+mn:RG__HP
 }
 {
-~The dreary hospital Robert and Alice woke from was understaffed.~ 'AG__RG::So we know none of their locations?'
+~The dreary hospital Robert and Alice awoke in was understaffed.
-~Robert was in control, piloting the body of the coma patient: a young child of seven~ "RG__HP::Besides Ozmind, and he can't be counted on."
+Robert was in control, piloting the body of the coma patient: a young child of seven~ 'AG__RG::So we know none of their locations?'
+"RG__HP::Besides Ozmind, and he can't be counted on."
 *A nurse walked in*
 "N::My, you're awake!"
-~They tried and failed to speak words of power, the brain they were inhabiting young, stretchy, but small.
+~Robert tried and failed to verbalize a namshub, the brain they were inhabiting was young, stretchy, but small.
+That creature put something in Robert's brain, with Alice in there too...
 Alice was immediately concerned.
-If they needed to use a phone to use namshubs: that meant their brain couldn't support...~ "RG__HP::Do you have my cellphone?"
+If they needed to use a phone to use namshubs: that meant their brain wasn't supporting...~ "RG__HP::Do you have my cellphone?"
-*The nurse perused the closet in front of them, then handed them a cellphone* ~A short look into memories for a password.
+*The nurse explored the closet in front of them, then handed them a cellphone* ~A short look into memories for a password.
-Robert was downloading the translator...~
-*Robert piloted the patient to hold up the phone*
+Robert downloaded the glyph generator, and quickly spelled out a namshub~ *Robert piloted the patient to hold up the phone*
 `
-hooks.wipe{~memories~}.find(x=>x==~self~)
+hooks.wipe{~memories~}.findAndReplace(x=>x==~Self~,*NULL*)
+hooks.walk(~away from~,~Self~);
 `
 ~The nurse's eye twitched, and they held a blank stare~ *The nurse walked back out of the room*
-*Robert searched the closets in front of them, for clothes* ~A short time later, they were on the road.
+~A short time later, they were on the road.
-Driving a classic cadillac down a lonely desert highway.
+Driving a classic cadillac down a lonely desert highway near sunset.
 They left old man they took it from with nothing~ "RG__HP::We're on an island, in here, this coma patient."
 'AG__RG::As much as an island as you can get, I suppose.
 There is still the physical link...'
-~The were heading to an international airport, with only a few miles to go~ "RG__HP::We stay here, we don't go though the link."
+~The were heading to an international airport, with only a few miles to go to the city~ "RG__HP::We stay here, we don't go though the link."
 ~Alice didn't have to hear Robert's explanation to know his thoughts.
 Al-tok was in the link;
-Stay out of shark infested waters while bleeding~ 'AG__RG::We need an older body, fully formed brain.'
+Stay out of shark infested waters while bleeding~ 'AG__RG::We need an older body, fully formed brain.
+This mind is already starting to crack.'
 ~Robert, she could tell, was already on it, he had a subject in mind...
 Or if not that specific subject...
 A place in mind to find a suitable subject~